How my DIY Fail turned into a chippy dresser that resembles cowhide!

 Sanding it was easy.
-The paint just seemed to lift off.
+The white paint just seemed to lift off.
 I wanted it to come off in chunks so I dug the corner of the sander all around to get big pieces of paint off first.

 Once I was happy with some big chunks of paint gone, I sanded it all over.